 Kelsey Grammar's character was fully explored in the show, and Frasier went from just a guy on Cheers to a celebrated TV legend.
 The show is due for a revival soon, and we'll once again get to see what he's been up to in the decades he's been away.

-3. Batman & The Joker
+3. Batman and The Joker in Batman: The Animated Series (1992)

 After the massive success of Michael Keaton's Batman and the animated movie Mask of the Phantasm, Warner Brothers decided to bring the hero to the small screen.
 The resulting show is still the benchmark for animated superhero TV series.